Best of Borneo

 Is this trip right for me?

-You will get to experience a wide range of accommodation types on this trip – some dormitory rooms in hostels, a homestay, guesthouses, jungle lodge and hotels.
-Some may be a little more basic than our standard hotels, but their unique location and close proximity to wildlife is what makes them special.
+You will get to experience a wide range of accommodation types on this trip – shared dormitory rooms in hostels, a homestay, resort, jungle cabins and hotels.
+Some may be a little more basic than our standard hotels, but their unique locations and close proximity to nature is what makes them special.

 Important information

 2. Strict luggage limits apply for this trip.
-See the 'Packing' section of the Essential Trip Information for more detail.
+See the 'Packing' section of the Essential Trip Information for more details.

 What to bring/pack